Mr0grog/yaml-doctor/README.md

 ## Installation and Usage

 YAML Doctor can be used as a CLI application or a library.
+It requires Node.js version 8.0.0 or higher.

 ### Command-Line